Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/PurviewInformationProtection.md

 The PurviewInformationProtection PowerShell module installs automatically when you install the full version of the information protection client.
 Alternatively, you can install the module only by using the *PowerShellOnly=true* parameter.

-The module is installed in the **\ProgramFiles (x86)\PurviewInformationProtection**  folder, and then adds this folder to the `PSModulePath` system variable.
+Thep module is installed in the **\ProgramFiles (x86)\PurviewInformationProtection**  folder, and then adds this folder to the `PSModulePath` system variable.
 The .dll file for this module is *purviewinfoprotect.dll*.

 > [!IMPORTANT]
 > The PurviewInformationProtection module doesn't support configuring advanced settings for labels or label policies.
 For more information on configuring these advanced settings, see [Custom configurations for the Microsoft Purview Information Protection client](#custom-configurations-for-the-microsoft-purview-information-protection-client).